hritu-analytics/cx-churn-project/README.md

 ![Channel Quality](visuals/05_channel_quality.png)

-**Paid Ads** delivers the highest volume but also the highest churn rate and lowest average CLV. **Referral** customers are the opposite — lower churn, higher lifetime value, and longer tenure.
+**Paid Ads** delivers the highest volume but also the highest churn rate and lowest average CLV. **Referral** customers are the opposite: lower churn, higher lifetime value, and longer tenure.
 The cost of acquiring a customer through Paid Ads who churns within 90 days is effectively a sunk cost with no return.

 ---